-I’m not much for road trips, so I keep the trip as stress-free as possible by taking two days to drive down to Oregon and taking two days to drive back home.
+I’m not much for road trips, so I keep the trip as stress-free as possible by taking two days to drive down to Oregon and two more days to drive back home.
 I stay two nights in Newberg in order to minimize driving in the inevitable traffic congestion that will happen around eclipse day.
 I stay at a hotel in Lakewood, Washington as the mid-point on the way down, and overnight in an historic hotel in Centralia, Washington on the way back home.

 My full itinerary is listed below.
 Feel free to click on what interests you, however if you click on the top-most item, there are links at the bottom of each page (just above the Comments section) to take you to the next destination – from beginning to end.
 This is the best way to explore the whole trip as it happened.